DA candidates clash at virtual forum

 Carlos Vega, Krasner's challenger in the May 18 primary, promised to reduce violence in the community, "especially communities of color," using a strategy called "focused deterrence."

-Peruto, the lone Republican candidate, said young criminals aged 16-19 are the most dangerous, and "we need to remove them from society.”
+Charles Peruto Jr., the lone Republican candidate, said young criminals ages 16-19 are the most dangerous, and "we need to remove them from society.”

 Larry Krasner